CosmosContracts/roadmap/proposals/2-core-team.md

 ### Totals

-To be paid now: 60,000 JUNO
+- To be paid in Q1: 12,000 USDC
-To be paid every quarter 20,000 JUNO + 20,000 JUNO Total spent at the end of 2025: 220,000 JUNO
+- To be paid every quarter after Q1 20,000 JUNO + 20,000 JUNO
+- Total spent at the end of 2025: 12,000 USD + 120,000 JUNO

+## Budget handling

+All the budget for 2025 will be allocated to a wallet controlled by Dimi, which then will setup a smart contract controlled by the community to handle recurring payments (on DAODAO).
+Community can cancel the payments at any time.

-## Price disclosure
+### Price disclosure

-The following budgets are tought with a price of $0.20 per $JUNO.
+The budgets above are tought with a price of $0.20 per $JUNO.
 In case the price changes, the budget can be adjusted according to market conditions with a max multiplier of 4x and min multiplier of 0.25x;